snowplow-incubator/consent-tracking-accelerator/content/tracking/tracking_2.md

 {{< /tabs >}}

+{{% notice info %}}
-_**Note:** The example above assumes that `partial consent` is when the visitor does not accept all the available scopes, but a selection of them.
+The example above assumes that `partial consent` is when the visitor does not accept all the available scopes, but a selection of them.
 The use case for your application could as well be targeting the type of button that was pressed which reveals different intent.
-The API is designed to fit a variety of use-cases, you just need to add the code modified for your selected consent management platform._
+The API is designed to fit a variety of use-cases, you just need to add the code modified for your selected consent management platform.
+{{% /notice %}}